 In a world increasingly challenged by new developments in technology and science, it is particularly important that those most intimately engaged in the creation and implementation of technology have the opportunity to reflect as broadly as possible on the world their technical work will transform.
 To achieve its goals, the AL/EG Program requires five full academic years of study.

-Students interesting in information on the AL/EG dual degree should contact Edward Jurkowitz at the Reilly Center for Science, Technology, and Values in Geddes Hall and then make an appointment with their cohort dean in Arts and Letters.
+Students interested in the AL/EG dual degree should review the information about enrollment and financial aid available from the Reilly Center for Science, Technology, and Values.
 All dual degree students are required to take the Arts and Letters College Seminar (CSEM) no later than the fourth year, and preferably earlier.

 Students wishing to pursue a dual degree must declare this before the second semester of their senior year.